xbmc/repo-plugins/plugin.video.retrospect/readme.md

 **Note:** Since Retrospect isn't available in the official Kodi add-on repository for Kodi Krypton (v17), it will not automagically update.
 Retrospect will notify you of new versions.
 You will then have to manually update Retrospect using the steps above.

 # Contributing #
-You can help developing Retrospect via our [Github](https://github.com/retrospect-addon/plugin.video.retrospect) page and/or help translating Retrospect via [Transifex](https://www.transifex.com/retrospect/public/) (A big thanks to Transifex for providing an OS license).
+You can help develop Retrospect via our [Github](https://github.com/retrospect-addon/plugin.video.retrospect) page and/or help translating Retrospect via the [Kodi Add-on Weblate](https://kodi.weblate.cloud/projects/kodi-add-ons-video/plugin-video-retrospect/).

 # Troubleshooting #